nvdk/sparql-dump/README.md

 *SPARQL_GRAPH*: required, specify the graph you wish to dump

-*SPARQL_USER*: optional, user to authenticate with.
+*SPARQL_USER*: optional, default:null, user to authenticate with.
 Note that both user and password are required for authentication.

-*SPARQL_PASSWORD*: optional, password to authenticate with.
+*SPARQL_PASSWORD*: optional, default:null, password to authenticate with.
 Note that both user and password are required for authentication.

+*SPARQL_BATCHSIZE*: optional, default: 50000, amount of triples to retrieve per batch